Kou Ichinomiya a.k.a. Recruit

 Played by: Hochu Otsuka (voice, anime), and Toru Tezuka (drama)A former salaryman who now lives under the bridge.
 He can't go anywhere unless he's able to walk on a white line, so he always walks with a field striper.

-- Disappeared Dad: Hasn't seen his wife or daughter for six years.
+- Disappeared Dad: Shiro hasn't seen his wife or daughter for six years.
 However, they still write him letters, and he hasn't divorced his wife.
-They don't seem to mind that he isn't with them, and they fully encourage his dreams of becoming a champion liner.
+They don't seem to mind that he isn't with them, and they fully encourage his dream of becoming a champion "white-lining walker".

 - Oblivious to Love: He doesn't recognize that Shimazaki loves him with a passion, not even when he gets kidnapped by her after her Rescue Arc.

-- Salaryman: What his former job was, later, he instead wants to become the most recognizable "white lining walker" in the entire world.
+- Salaryman: He used to be a salaryman, who quit to become the most recognizable "white-lining walker" in the entire world.

 - Super OCD: He believes that, if he walks out off his white line, his wife and child would become chicken.
-And since no one can prove him otherwise, the rest of the community don't want to risk it.
+And since no one can prove him otherwise, the rest of the community don't want to risk it, either.

 - Smarter Than You Look: Despite his greasy-hair and his "caterpillar-sleeping bag" clothes, or the fact that he was a failure as a salaryman, he is actually one of the smartest members of the community.
-He even is in charge of a "Change your job" fair inside the Arakawa's community.
+He even gets in charge of a "Change your job" fair inside the Arakawa's community.